Rayoj/MotunrayoJoseph_QMAA_Vega_Test/README.md

-# MotunrayoJoseph_QMAA_Vega_Test

-Selenium Test Automation for SauceDemo
+## Selenium Test Automation for SauceDemo

-Overview
+## Overview
 This project contains a series of automated tests using Selenium WebDriver to interact with the SauceDemo application.
 The scripts cover the following scenarios:

-Login and Sort Products: This script performs login and sorts products by price.
+1. Login and Sort Products: This script performs login and sorts products by price.
-Add to Cart and Remove Items: This script tests adding products to the cart and removing items.
+2. Add to Cart and Remove Items: This script tests adding products to the cart and removing items.
-End-to-End Test (Login, Add to Cart, Shipping, and Checkout): This script tests the entire user journey from login to checkout.
+3. End-to-End Test (Login, Add to Cart, Shipping, and Checkout): This script tests the entire user journey from login to checkout.
-End-to-End Test (Login and Logout): This script verifies logging in and logging out functionality.
+4. End-to-End Test (Login and Logout): This script verifies logging in and logging out functionality.

 ## Documentation and Reports